Flood Advisory issued for Steuben by NWS - News Break

 Flood Advisory issued for Steuben by NWS

-Effective: 2021-07-12 17:51:00 EDT Expires: 2021-07-12 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Steuben The National Weather Service in Binghamton has issued a * Flood Advisory for Southeastern Steuben County in central New York * Until 700 PM EDT. * At 450 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
+Do not attempt to cross flooded roads.
+Find an alternate route.
+Target Area: Steuben The National Weather Service in Binghamton has issued a * Flood Advisory for Southwestern Steuben County in central New York * Until 600 PM EDT. * At 408 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Corning, Campbell, Painted Post, Addison, Woodhull, Thurston, Cameron, Savona, Coopers Plains, Gang Mills, Sonora, Meads Creek, Risingville, Cameron Mills and North Cameron.
+Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience minor flooding include Jasper, Troupsburg, Greenwood, Young Hickory, Willeyville and West Greenwood.
 Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+This additional rain will result in minor flooding.
+A flash flood watch is in effect.
+There is a potential for dangerous flash flooding.alerts.weather.gov

 Comments / 0